Security Export Control

 Security control comprises three steps: Item classification, customer screening and transaction verification.
 Each step is uniformly managed using a dedicated system so that the results can be used as part of an activity trail if needed.

 Item classification is the process of determining whether the product or technology being exported or supplied is subject to legal restrictions (namely, listed as a restricted item).
-We implement a double-check process wherein, based on the latest restricted item lists, the exporting departments perform the initial check and the Export Control Department grants final approval.
+We implement a double-check process wherein, based on the latest restricted item lists, the exporting departments perform the initial check and the Product Stewardship Department grants final approval.

-Customer screening entails using the export control system, which contains the latest risk information to screen customers, including both customers in Japan who indirectly export and end-users at the item’s final destination.
-This screening system is highly effective in preventing the circumvention of regulations through third-country exports.
+Customer screening entails using the export control system, which contains the latest risk information, to screen customers, including both customers in Japan who indirectly export and end-users at the item’s final destination.
+This screening system is highly effective in preventing the circumvention of regulations through third-country exports and checking for customers of concern based on U.S. export laws.
 As with item classifications, a double-check process is applied to customer screenings.

-For transaction verification, the exporting departments fill out a transaction verification form using the results of the item classification and customer screening.
-Based on this form, the export control system then automatically assesses the riskiness of the transaction and determines who will be responsible for granting final approval.
-The Export Control Department grants final approval for items listed as restricted that are considered high-risk, such as carbon fiber.
+For transaction verification, the exporting departments fill out a transaction verification form using the results of the item classification and customer screening as well as other information as needed.
+Based on this form, the export control system then automatically classifies the transaction by risk level and determines who will be responsible for granting final approval.
+In principle, the Product Stewardship Department grants final approval for items listed as restricted that are considered high-risk, such as carbon fiber.

 Training and Education

-Going forward, we will carry out training and education that covers the basics of legal compliance while finding new ways to increase its effectiveness, such as introducing topics related to the real-life practice of compliance.
+Going forward, we will continue to carry out training and education that covers the basics of legal compliance while finding new ways to increase its effectiveness, such as introducing content important to the real-life practice of compliance and new educational tools.